 Tammy Hepps presents usable history to families and communities.

-Combining techniques from genealogy and history, she takes a creative and rigorous approach to rediscovering the most compelling and authentic narratives of the past.
+Combining techniques from genealogy and history, she takes a creative and rigorous approach to rediscovering the most compelling narratives of the past.
 Drawing from her experience as a writer and software developer, she has the instinct for presenting the right story in the right way.
 For more than a decade she has been telling the history no one else is telling in a manner that connects with a diverse audience.

 To empower individuals to do the same work, she created Treelines.com, a family story-sharing website for which she won the RootsTech Developer Challenge.
 She also speaks and teaches regularly about her approach to audiences of genealogists and community historians.